Saturday, December 2, 2017

 From the Depths of Hell

 and has deduced that it is being held underground.
 As the three work their way deep into the mine shaft.
 "Holmes" is asked what he's looking for and his reply is bones.
 Not referring to a human skeleton, but from meat left for the hound.
 Suddenly a mine cart comes at him taking down the supports and trapping the detective.
-The screenplay has been giving out the possibility that either "Dr. Mortimer", or "Stapleton" is the killer and this scene gives the audience a further impressions of this idea.
-Which of course any reader of the novel would known the difference.
+The screenplay has been playing up the possibility that either "Dr. Mortimer", or "Stapleton" is the killer, and this scene gives the audience a further impressions of this idea.
+Which of course any reader of the novel would have known the difference.

-After digging to get "Holmes" out of the cave-in.
-The men give up and returning to their cart find "Sherlock Holmes" sitting there.
+After digging to get "Holmes" out of the cave-in without any result.
+The men returning to their cart find "Sherlock Holmes" sitting there.
 He explains he would never enter a mine without knowing what escape routes it contained.

-Later "Sir Henry" visits the cottage home of the "Stapelton's" and finds "Cecile" there.
+Later, "Sir Henry" visits the cottage home of the "Stapleton's", and finds "Cecile" alone there.
 She reveals herself to be a very angry young women, We learn she was born in Spain and her mother was Spanish.
 She was forced to come to England by her father.
 Who wanted to live in his homeland and not hers.
-Again out of apparent passion for each other the two kiss as "Stapleton" enters.
-He invites "Sir Henry" and his guests to diner.
+Again, out of apparent passion for each other, the two kiss, as "Stapleton" enters.
+He invites "Sir Henry" and his guests to diner that night.

-After diner "Cecile" takes "Sir Henry" to the ruins and reveals to him that she too is a "Baskerville" and was the one that lured "Sir Charles" to his death.
+After diner, "Cecile" takes "Sir Henry" to the "Druid Ruins".
+There, "Cecile" reveals to "Sir Henry", that she too is a "Baskerville", and was the one that lured "Sir Charles" to his death.

-Then the howl of the hound is heard.
+Then the horrific howl of the hound is heard.

-And "The Hound of Hell" appears Hammer style.
+And "The Hound of Hell" appears in "Hammer" style.

 Next "Sir Henry" is made to face his fear of "The Hound of the Baskervilles".
 Which turns out to be a starved dog with a mask made by "Stapleton" to make it look more fearsome.

-It should be noted that neither the 1939 version. or this film have the hound looking as written by Conan Doyle, In the novel it is made to look ghost like by covering the dog's body with phosphorous.
+It should be noted that neither the 1939 version, nor this film have the hound looking as written by Conan Doyle.
+In the novel, it is made to look ghost like by covering the dog's body with phosphorous.

-As the three head back to the hall they hear screams from "Cecil" as she has fallen into the mire and sinks beneath it.
+As the three head back to "Baskerville Hall", they hear screams from "Cecil", as she has fallen into the mire and sinks beneath it.

 ELEMENTARY DEAR WATSON, ELEMENTARY, HAVE A MUFFIN?